jesssewovon/VoyagerTest/README.md

 ### 2. Create Database

 Open your Database engine system and create new database named "tp_log".
-Import in the database created earlier the sql file "tp_log.sql" located in "installation_steps" folder.
+Import in the database created earlier the sql file "tp_log.sql".

 ### 3. Start the project